acciojob/emails-HariomSingh98/README.md

 For professional usage, Google offers Workspace.
 Workspace contains all features provided by Gmail.
 Some additional advantages of Workspace are: huge inbox capacity and the feature of organising calendars for daily meetings.
 Consider the following classes which implement the above mentioned system:

-Email: An email contains an emailId (String) and a password (String).
+1.Email: An email contains an emailId (String) and a password (String).
 Initially, the password is set as "Accio@123" by default.

 a. changePassword(String oldPassword, String newPassword): This method allows you to change the email password.
 The password can be changed only if the oldPassword is equal to current password and the newPassword meets all of the following conditions: